 7. Attend a rally for a cause you care about.
 It's important to teach your son how to be a good citizen.

 8. Bake something.

 Not a seasoned baker yourself?
 Try one of these easy kits that make you look like a cake boss, even when you’re not.

 10. Have a good cry.
 Boys are often encouraged to hide their feelings and "man up."
 Letting your son know it's okay to have emotions will set him up to be a more empathetic adult.

 Spend an afternoon catching waves with your kid.
 Don’t live near the beach?
 Check out our top beaches to visit with kids and make a trip out of it.

-12. Take a vaycay, just the two of you.
+12. Plan a future vacay for just the two of you.

 13. Go geocaching together.
 You know your inner pirate will be stoked to follow a map and find treasure.

 14. Put on a puppet show together.
 It's fun to be someone else for a while.

 Because no one knows how to invent something out of nothing like a mom and her kid!!